jsayram/porfolioSite/README.md

 ](https://www.npmjs.com/package/ng2-smooth-scroll) <br>

-* <strong>*Using NPM hamburgers - with Angular Bootstrap-MD*<strong> <br>
+* <strong>Using NPM hamburgers - with Angular Bootstrap-MD<strong> <br>
 -Hamburgers is a collection of tasty CSS-animated hamburger icons.
 Also included is the source as a Sass library.
 It’s modular and customizable, so cook up your own hamburger.
--Detailed installation can be found in NPM website: I simply used the CSS file provided, set it in the global `styles.scss` file in my project.
+-Detailed installation can be found in NPM website: <i>simply used the CSS file provided</i>, set it in the global `styles.scss` file in my project.
 Then used the appropriate `hamburger-type` class in the html of desired component : Link to doc - [https://www.npmjs.com/package/hamburgers
 ](https://www.npmjs.com/package/hamburgers) <br>

-<small>*Note to have hamburbers work with Angular Bootstrap-MD and not be overwritten with updates, Take the `^` away symbol from your `angular-bootstrap-md` dependency your the `package.json` file:<small> <br>
+<small>*Note to have hamburbers work with Angular Bootstrap-MD: Start by Taking off the `^` away symbol from your `angular-bootstrap-md` dependency your the `package.json` file:<small> <br>
  ```
  "dependencies": {
     "angular-bootstrap-md": "^5.2.2", <========== should not have the ^ Take it OFF